-The voltage varies between the maximum and minimum values cyclically, the value of the voltage is positive half the time (half positive cycle or half positive period) and negative the other half.
+The voltage varies between the maximum and minimum values cyclically, the value of the voltage is positive half the time (positive half cycle or half positive period) and negative the other half.
 This means that half the time the current flows in one direction, the other half in the other direction.
 The most common form of undulation follows a sine-type trigonometric function, since it is the most efficient and practical way to produce electrical energy by means of alternators.
-However, there are certain applications in which other waveforms are used, such as square wave or triangular wave.
+However, there are certain applications in which other waveforms are used, such as the square wave or the triangular wave.

 In Europe, electricity is distributed in the form of sinusoidal alternating current at a constant frequency of 50 Hz.

 The use of alternating current is consecuéncia of the following reasons:

 - The transport (especially at long distances) of high electrical powers is very efficient if carried out at high voltages, the latter is quite easily achieved with the use of transformers.

 - Alternators are constructively simpler and have greater efficiency than dynamos.